-In sum, locality for boxes says that there is a hidden variable we do not have access to that fully explains the correlation across the boxes, or, more succinctly, that there is a \emph{classical} explanation for such correlations.
-That there are more than classical and more than quantum correlations is not immediate, but they exist.
-The next sections address precisely these cases.
+In sum, locality for a behaviour means that there is a hidden variable, to which we do not have access, that fully explains the correlation across the boxes, or more succinctly, that there is a \emph{classical} explanation for such correlations.